emiliawinstanley/Data-Analysis-and-Visualisation-Project/README.md

 The full pdf analysis are in the 'Markdowns' folder.

+The r script and descriptions are in the 'Script' folder.

 The individual visualisations are in the 'Visualisations' folder.

-The r script and descriptions are in the 'Codebook' folder.